MonikaJov/Informaciska_bezbednost_project/README.md

 The urls.py file defines the URL patterns for the Django project.
 It maps URLs to corresponding views, allowing the application to respond to different requests.

+The templates are files that define how a web page is displayed.

 ## Installation and starting the project
 Installation Before running the project, ensure you have the following prerequisites:
 Python 3.8 or higher installed Django 3.2 or higher installed To set up the project, follow these steps: